-Imagine turning your hobby or skill into a business that could bring in extra income, give you personal fulfillment, and grow your expertise in a specific field.
-Not only that, but imagine also doing it on a flexible schedule, so you can work when, how and where you want?
+Imagine turning your love for reading into a proofreading side hustle that could bring in extra income, give you personal fulfillment, and grow your expertise in the editorial field.
+Not only that, but imagine also doing it on your own schedule, so you can work when, how and where you want?

-I’ve helped many people turn a love of reading, or a skill, into profitable proofreading and editing side hustles.
-Freelancing is one of the best ways to make extra money because you can work online, work independently, and have flexibility.
+I’ve helped thousands of people all over the world make money online as skilled proofreaders and editors.
+Freelancing is one of the best ways to make extra money because you can work remotely and independently, and have flexibility.

 Proofreading and editing make such great side gigs because they are skills that can be applied to any industry.
 Once you’ve learned how to do them, you can work for clients like publishing houses, magazines, newspapers, businesses, agencies, start-ups, and writers.